NeelKanwal/Vision-Transformers-for-Small-Histological-Datasets-Learned-Through-Knowledge-Distillation/README.md

 <img width="1153" alt="image" src="https://github.com/NeelKanwal/Vision-Transformers-for-Small-Histological-Datasets-Learned-Through-Knowledge-Distillation/assets/52494244/818bb8ad-3f3e-42a7-8cdf-da78aaf5d9d0">

 # Dataset
-The dataset is available at https://zenodo.org/records/10809442.
+The HistoArtifacts dataset is available at https://zenodo.org/records/10809442.

 If you plan to use your dataset, then organize it with the following structure: An example of a blood artifact is shown below.